SUBMITTING A PROJECT

 Please read our rules and regulations

-Please note that CineMart will be employing a new selection process
+Please note that CineMart employed a new selection process

 for CineMart 2014, taking place in two phases.